12 Things You Should Really Never Microwave

 Find out how to make perfect hard boiled eggs every time.

 Frozen cuts of meat are tricky to defrost in a microwave: Thinner edges start cooking while the thicker middle remains frozen.
 And if your microwave doesn’t rotate food while cooking it, this too can lead to uneven distribution of heat, which can allow bacteria to grow.
 The safest way to thaw meat is to defrost it overnight in your refrigerator, according to food safety experts at Pennsylvania State University’s department of food science.

 Not only does microwaving frozen breast milk warm it unevenly, which can create scalding hot spots for sensitive little mouths, other research has found that this heating method may destroy some of breast milk’s immune-boosting proteins, particularly on high power.
 A better bet: Nuke a mug of water, then place a bottle of breast milk in the mug to come to room temperature.

 Find out more things you should never reheat in the microwave.

 Chinese takeout containers

 Metal (even small amounts of metal, like the handles on those white containers) and microwaves don’t mix.
 Or, more accurately, when they mix, they can start fires.
-Put the rice in a bowl to warm it up.
+Put those leftovers in a bowl to warm them up.